-Make sure your camera’s batteries are charged as the best of what Mongolia has to offer will come to our camp: a mini Naadam celebration will take place at the camp grounds.
-Nadaam is Mongolia’s national festival and a sophisticated and eloquent expression of its Nomadic culture.
+Make sure your camera batteries are charged, as the best of what Mongolia has to offer will come to our camp: a mini Naadam celebration will take place at the camp grounds.
+Nadaam is Mongolia’s national festival and a sophisticated and eloquent expression of its nomadic culture.

 The Mongolian hinterland has much more photo subjects to offer than the Eagle Hunters.
-Today, we will meet wrestlers and archers, and horse racers, throat singers, and contortionists.
-In fact, in Mongolia, contortion is a cultural practice, which expresses itself through dance, and it is as common as ballet to the western world.
-Mongolia has produced some of the most magnificent contortion acts in the world thanks to their grace and poise that exhibit the beauty and capability of the human body.
-Each single movement between the various poses is fluid in finely tuned positions right to the fingers and tiptoes.
+Today, we will meet wrestlers and archers, horse racers, throat singers, and contortionists.
+In fact, in Mongolia, contortion is a cultural practice, which expresses itself through dance, and it is as common as ballet is to the Western world.
+Mongolia has produced some of the most magnificent contortion acts in the world, thanks to their grace and poise that exhibit the beauty and capability of the human body.
+Each single movement between the various poses is fluid in finely tuned positions all the way to the fingers and tiptoes.

 Wrestling, along with horseback riding and archery, is one of Mongolia’s three manly sports.
-The sport known as Bökh is a cultural tradition which dates back centuries.
-It is the main focus in the life of many young Mongolian men as it defines manliness within the community.
+The sport known as Bökh is a cultural tradition that dates back centuries.
+It is the main focus in the life of many young Mongolian men, as it defines manliness within the community.